vdmitriyev/orcidtohtml/README.md

 ### JabRef for BibTeX to HTML Export

-* Manual on exporting BibTeX database to the HTML file with help of JabRef can be found in [jabref][jabref].
+* Manual on exporting BibTeX database to the HTML file with help of JabRef can be found in [jabref](jabref).

 ### Author